-The SOP is tasked with collecting an assortment of data from commercial fisheries.
+The SOP is tasked with collecting an assortment of fisheries-dependent data from commercial fisheries.
 Each type of data serves a specific purpose relating to fisheries management or stock assessment science.
 There are five primary data types:

-- 1. Fishing Effort Information This data is used by managers to understand where fish are caught, what gear is used, which species are targeted and how much effort it takes to catch these fish. - 2.
+- 1. Fishing Effort Information This data is used by managers to understand where fish are caught, what gear is used, which species are targeted and how much effort it takes to catch these fish.
+Effort may be expressed in units of time (hours, days), amount of gear deployed (# hooks/pots, meters of gillnet), number of times gear was deployed, retained catch or a combination of the above. - 2.
 Total Catch Estimation the amount of fish and other biological material removed is important for both management and stock assessment. - 3.
 Catch Composition Catch composition data is used to estimate relative abundance of each species in a haul.
 It includes the species specific weights and counts.
-Catch composition also includes an estimate and reason for discards. - 4.
+Catch composition also includes an estimate of retained catch and reason for discards. - 4.
 Biological Data Biological data is used by stock assessors to gauge the age composition of the population, the length to age ratio, the potential spawning population, and the male to female ratio.
 It includes determining gender, measuring lengths, taking weights, and collecting age structures from individual fish. - 5.
-Economic Data Economic data is used by economists to determine profitability of the fisheries.
+Economic Data Economic data are used by economists to determine profitability of the fisheries.
 Ideally, this information will be collected directly from vessel owners by the management agency.